 The Magic of Autumn in Patagonia

-Patagonia is the dream of every landscape photographer and in autumn it is painted in vivid red and yellow colors of the “Nothofagus Pumilio”, a South American native plant.
-A very special time to visit this place together with a professional photographer during this Travel Photography Workshop.
+Patagonia is the dream of every Landscape Photographer and in autumn it is painted with the vivid red and yellow colors of the “Nothofagus Pumilio”, a South American native plant.
+A very special time to visit this place.

-With the support of Bernardo Galmarini, Workshop Leader and Landscape Photography expert, you will be able to visit and photograph the best places in Argentinean Patagonia during the best light hours of the day, obtaining breathtaking images.
+With the guidance of the workshop leader, you will be able to visit and photograph the best places in Argentinean Patagonia during the best light hours of the day, obtaining breathtaking images.
 It will be a unique opportunity to improve your technique, from shooting to post-production and live a great travel experience together with other enthusiasts like you.